annie076/Annie.github.io/README.md

     </head>
     <body>
       <h3> Opening of New Downtown Bakery! </h3>
         <p> Meet the owner of Downtown Bakery, Odelia Coutier, who moved into the old building previously called Grandma's Cookies.
-You can read more about it <a href="C:\Users\annie\Downloads\projects\documents\Online News Article News Hub Annalise Zimmerman - Google Docs.pdf">here</a></p>
+You can read more about it <a href="file:///C:/Users/annie/Downloads/projects/documents/Online%20News%20Article%20News%20Hub%20Annalise%20Zimmerman%20-%20Google%20Docs.pdf">here</a></p>
     </body>
   </html>